-The completion of a Forest Resources Management plan is the first step in ensuring certainty for a timber harvesting land base.
-In following with the principles of these strategic level plans, a timber supply analysis (TSA) is conducted using forest inventory data and other inputs.
-The TSA is a technical process that considers what sustainable harvest levels and economic opportunities may look like within the planning area while integrating ecological, traditional, heritage and other community values.
-The TSA is a key component of determining an annual allowable cut for public lands within a planning management plans, timber harvest plans and site plans.
+The completion of a forest resources management plan is the first step in ensuring certainty for a timber harvesting land base.
+In following with the principles of these strategic level plans, a new annual allowable cut is to be determined using the information from a timber supply analysis.
+The timber supply analysis is a technical process that considers what sustainable harvest levels and economic opportunities may look like within the planning area while integrating ecological, traditional, heritage and other community values.
+The determination of an annual allowable cut for public lands within a planning region sets the amount of timber that can be harvested according to the results of the timber supply analysis, strategic direction in the forest resources management plan and community input traditional, heritage and other community values.
+The determination of an annual allowable cut for public lands within a planning region sets the amount of timber that can be harvested according to the results of the timber supply analysis, strategic direction in the forest resources management plan and community input.

+There are three levels of Yukon forest planning: forest resources management plans, timber harvest plans and site plans.
 These plans are part of the suite of forest management tools available under the Forest Resources Act in order to promote sustainable use of forest resources.